Making a Great Wedding Video

 - Engagement sessions (a one-hour home shoot where the client’s surroundings are used as a backdrop for video shoots).

 - Full-day coverage.

 When determining how much you will pay a videographer, be sure to ask about any hidden fees that may not be included in the quoted price.
 For example, many companies charge for travel expenses if the wedding occurs outside of their main service area.
-Also, make sure to ask about delivery times and what format the final video will be delivered in so that you are not surprised with any additional charges down the road.
+Also, make sure to ask about delivery times and what format the final video of captured video will be delivered in so that you are not surprised with any additional charges down the road.